apex-dev-tools/sobject-types/README.md

 ### Generate Types from an Org

 To generate types, we need an org with as many features enabled as possible, otherwise certain SObjects will not be available. `config/org-all.json` can be used for a scratch org.
 This may need changing if/when [the features list](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs_def_file_config_values.htm) has new additions.
+There is also a `config/org-lite.json`, which can be used to add new features in isolation (diff of the previous feature list) for the purpose of collecting only new objects with most important fields.
+The all config is error prone and difficult to troubleshoot.

 1. Create org